bruceravel/demeter/documentation/Athena/examples/aucl.rst

 automate that chore.

 First mark all of the standards and none of the cyanobacteria data.
-Then click the :kbd:`Use marked groups,light` button.
+Then click the :button:`Use marked groups,light` button.
 This will insert all of the standards into the table.

 By default, the table is only four rows long.
 You will need to exit